Reasons for considering spring family photos + a couple of tips, too.

 For one thing, life happens throughout the year, not just in a particular month or the more popular family photo seasons—fall and summer.

 Spring is a season of renewal and birth.
 It’s when the days are getting sunnier and snow is melting, and we start to get excited about t-shirt weather.
-Flower and grass start to grow, and baby animals are being born.
+Flowers and grass start to grow, and baby animals are being born.

-But, if you’re wondering when it might be a little warmer outside, I would aim for end of April or even May.
+But, if you’re wondering when it might be a little warmer outside, I would aim for the end of April or even May.

 Dirt = Smiles

-Spring is calling you to come outside!
+Is Spring calling you to come outside?

 When it’s springtime in Michigan, we start breaking out our t-shirts when it’s 40+ degrees.
 Even though it’s chilly, after months of single-digit temperatures, cabin fever is in full force, we are longing to get outside.